-Alex Purtill participates in the representation of financial and strategic clients in various acquisition and restructuring transactions, including public and private mergers and acquisitions, divestitures, joint ventures and cross-border matters.
+Alex Purtill is counsel and is based in Silicon Valley.
+He participates in the representation of financial and strategic clients in various acquisition and restructuring transactions, including public and private mergers and acquisitions, divestitures, joint ventures and cross-border matters.

 Mr. Purtill has worked in Weil’s New York and Silicon Valley offices, starting in 2007.
 Prior to joining Weil, Mr. Purtill was an associate at another international firm in the Energy, Resources and Infrastructure Group.

 Mr. Purtill has been an active member of the Firm’s green committees throughout his career, and has a varied pro bono practice, working with asylees, veterans, the board of directors of the Lower Manhattan Development Corporation, as well as a number of social responsibility organizations.

 Mr. Purtill has been a member of the team advising: